gabriel-pcr/news-scraper/README.md

 - SEARCH_PHRASE: string to be searched, like 'Nvidia'
 - NUMBER_OF_MONTHS: integer amount of previous months to search: Ex: 3
-- TOPICS: JSON parseable list of topics to filter.
-Ex: '["Business"]'
+- TOPICS: list of topics to filter.
+Ex: ['Business']